any-code/javascript-collection-paraphernalia/README.md

 [![Build Status](https://travis-ci.org/any-code/javascript-collection-paraphernalia.svg?branch=master)](https://travis-ci.org/any-code/javascript-collection-paraphernalia)

-> Javascript collection utilities such as each, filter and find
+> Javascript collection utilities such as each, filter and find for use with both object and array

 ## Getting Started